 You won't often see a whippet in the classified ads and please don't call a pet store looking for one.
 Be patient...as your mama always said, anything worth having is worth waiting for!

-, who is the breeder referral contact for the American Whippet Club.
-She can give you the names of breeders in your area.
+Contact the American Whippet Club to talk with someone who can give you the names of breeders in your area.
 Spend the waiting time deciding on and buying the supplies you'll need.
 Join some whippet email lists, visit some websites, and read books about whippets.
 You'll find suggestions at Links/Resources.
 Whippet owners are a close-knit community and you'll find lots of friends online while you wait for your whippet.

 Most whippet breeders are extremely conscientious and sell their puppies to the very best homes they can find.
 Most will ask you to agree to spay or neuter your pup if you don't plan to show, and may furnish limited (non-breeding) registration from AKC.